 Each team continues to have an outstanding impact upon all subject areas.
 Pupils enjoy a broad, vibrant and exciting curriculum, based upon and building upon the national curriculum programmes of study.

-Mrs Kudyk, Miss Dike, Mrs Cater, Miss Hales, Mrs Smith and Mrs Slater
+Mrs Kudyk, Miss Dike, Mrs Cater, Miss Hales

-Creative Arts Leadership Team (DT, ART, PE, Music)
+Creative Arts Leadership Team (DT, ART, PE, Music, MfL)

-Miss Kilby, Mrs Smith, Mrs Knights, Mr Holmes, Miss Ferguson, Mrs Grimes and Mrs Player
+Mrs Brown, Mrs Knights, Mr Holmes, Mrs Grimes and Mrs Player

 Core Subject Leadership Team (reading, spelling, maths, writing)